UD-CISC374/educational-game-design-document-justin-chernokal-jon-change/egdd.md

 *What do they need to know prior to trying this game?*

-- Basic math skills such as knowledge of addition and multiplication
+- Basic math skills starting at knowledge of addition and multiplication
 - *Prerequisite Learning Objective #2*

 ## Assessment Measures

 *Describe how the learning will be assessed, e.g., pre/post multiple-choice test, or SAT, or some other instrument.*

-  Open response or multiple chioce algebra problem.
+ Open response or multiple chioce algebra test. (*Perhaps should specify solve for unknown type problems*).

+  - Given complex algebra problem, should be able to solve in open response format.
+  - Given simple algebra problems, should be able to solve in mulitple choice format.

 *If proposing a new instrument, briefly and concisely list some example assessment questions.*